Ekushey Television: Programming

 Ekushey Television is a mixed entertainment television channel, broadcasting a variety of programming.
 Its programming line consists of drama, news, music, television films, theatrically released films, and others.
 Initially broadcasting for twelve hours a weekday and seventeen hours on weekends, Ekushey broadcasts on a full-day basis.
 During its anniversaries, Ekushey aired documentaries regarding the history of the channel.
-On 1 October, Ekushey Television refreshed its news schedules, as stated in a press release published a day prior, with hourly news bulletins being broadcast at zero-hour.
+On 1 October 2024, Ekushey Television refreshed its news schedules, as stated in a press release published a day prior, with hourly news bulletins being broadcast at zero-hour.

 Controversies

 In 2012, Ekushey Television was accused by the Bangladesh Telecommunication Regulatory Commission of broadcasting illegally without a radio equipment license and with its withheld frequency.
 Ekushey, however, denied the claims by stating that they have a radio equipment license and an updated frequency, and they were also regularly paying their frequency and license fees.
-The former chairman of the channel, Abdul Salam, stated that Ekushey was being a victim of a minister's "conspiracy".
+The chairman of the channel, Abdul Salam, stated that Ekushey was being a victim of a minister's "conspiracy".

 On 26 January 2015, the Anti-Corruption Commission filed a case against Abdus Salam, along with two others, for allegedly laundering ৳2,670,000.
 Another case was filed against Salam on 2 March 2016, after an allegation that he made fraudulent documents of the satellite charge of Ekushey to swindle out ৳340,000,000.
 Charges against him and the two others accused were finalized in March 2018.